funkhaus/fuxt/README.md

 -   Get this working using generated routes: https://github.com/nuxt-community/sitemap-module
     -   Perhaps add this for better SEO: https://developers.google.com/search/docs/guides/intro-structured-data or https://www.npmjs.com/package/nuxt-jsonld
 -   Make the backend URL be protocol agnostic, this requires fixing wp-link and maybe wp-menu-item?
 -   Would be nice to have a class added to body when the router is in the middle of something.
-See: https://stackoverflow.com/a/46063580/503546 Maybe use apollo global loader?
+See: https://stackoverflow.com/a/46063580/503546
 -   Get SCSS functions for type settings working: https://github.com/funkhaus/fuxt/issues/1
 -   Maybe at some point, update Google Tracking with this.
 Waiting on it to get better: https://github.com/nuxt-community/gtm-module
 -   Separate out common styles into SCSS imports